All our reports in your inbox

-EE may have a new rival in LTE speed, but it's still leading the pack in coverage.
+EE may have a new rival in LTE speed, but it's still leading the pack in availability.
 From November to January, its 4G customers were able to connect to an LTE signal 61% of the time.
-EE was the only operator for which we measured a coverage metric greater than 60% during this testing period.
+EE was the only operator for which we measured an availability metric greater than 60% during this testing period.

-Though EE led the pack in 4G coverage, no operator in the U.K. was able to deliver a truly consistent LTE signal.
-In our most recent State of LTE report, U.K. operators combined had an average 4G coverage of just 53%, a particularly poor showing considering at least 39 countries offered coverage of 60% or greater.
+Though EE led the pack in 4G availability, no operator in the U.K. was able to deliver a truly consistent LTE signal.
+In our most recent State of LTE report, U.K. operators combined had an average 4G availability of just 53%, a particularly poor showing considering at least 39 countries offered availability of 60% or greater.

-With 4G coverage poor, U.K. operators are relying on their 3G networks to pick up the slack.
+With 4G availability poor, U.K. operators are relying on their 3G networks to pick up the slack.
 Luckily the U.K. has a well-developed HSPA+ infrastructure with average speeds exceeding the global average.